 As a volunteer, you need to be aware of, understand and comply with our policies.
-This is to ensure that volunteers, staff and people taking part in the project from your community are kept safe and treated in accordance with the law and Wellsbourne Healthcare's working practices.
-Please read through the Policies below and ask a member of the Volunteer Support Team if you're unsure about any aspect of it.
+This is to ensure that volunteers, staff and people taking part in the project from your community are kept safe and treated in accordance with the law and the university's ethos.
+Please read through the Policies below, and ask a member of the Volunteer Support Team or the Project Support team if you're unsure about any aspect of it.